antgon/pico-lcd16x2_i2c/README.md

 ### See also

-There is an example in Rasperry Pi [pico-examples](pico-examples) for using similar 16x2 LCD modules; see `i2c/lcd_1602_i2c`.
+There is an example in Raspberry Pi [pico-examples](pico-examples) for using similar 16x2 LCD modules; see `i2c/lcd_1602_i2c`.
 I have not been able to use that example with this LCD board though.